Rust and Bone: Plot

-Alain van Versch, an unemployed father in his mid 20s known as Ali, arrives in Antibes, southern France, to look for work to support his young son Sam.
-Having no money, he crashes with his sister Anna, who already has her own share of problems with money and temporary employment.
+Alain "Ali" van Versch, an unemployed single father in his twenties, arrives in Antibes to look for work to support his young son, Sam.
+Having no money, he crashes with his sister Anna, a cashier who already has her own share of problems with financial instability and temporary employment.

-Ali gets a job as a bouncer in a nightclub but still keeps his passion burning for fighting.
-On a typical evening in the night club, Ali meets Stéphanie and escorts her safely to her home after she is injured in a brawl at the club.
-She works at a local marine tourist park.
-She suffers an accident during a show and wakes up in the hospital to realize that her legs have been amputated.
+Ali gets a job as a bouncer in a nightclub, which allows him to continue his passion for kickboxing by training during the day.
+One evening, Ali meets Stéphanie after she is injured in a club brawl.
+He escorts her back to her home, where he learns she is an orca trainer at Marineland.
+Ali offers his phone number to Stéphanie before leaving.
+He later gets a new job as a security guard, where his co-worker Martial informs him of an illegal fighting racket where he can earn money in bouts.

-Ali meets a guy at work who informs him about a kick boxing fixture he can earn money from.
-Stéphanie, now in a wheelchair and trying to adjust to her life without legs, is deeply depressed and gives Ali a call.
-Ali visits her and takes her to a beach where Stéphanie forgets her self-consciousness and feels freedom when Ali carries her out to the ocean to swim.
+At Marineland, Stéphanie suffers an accident during a show and wakes up in the hospital to realize that her legs have been amputated.
+Now in a wheelchair and trying to adjust to life without her legs, Stéphanie is deeply depressed and gives Ali a call.
+Ali visits her and takes her to a beach, where he persuades her to go swimming; though hesitant at first, Stéphanie eventually forgets her self-consciousness and is liberated by the experience.

-Over a period of time, Ali and Stéphanie spend a lot of time together, and Stéphanie starts to feel better about herself while in Ali's company.
-She gets artificial limbs and starts to walk again.
-Stéphanie accompanies Ali to his mixed martial arts fights and is surprised to learn he has a son.

-After a frank discussion, Ali offers to have sex with Stéphanie to help her adjust to her new body.
-Their friendship evolves to include casual sex, although Stéphanie prevents deeper intimacy by telling Ali that there will be no kissing during their encounters.
+Ali and Stéphanie begin to spend more time together, and her self-image improves.
+After she is outfitted with artificial limbs, she persists in learning to walk again.
+Stéphanie learns about Ali's involvement in mixed martial arts and has him bring her to watch his fights.
+After a frank discussion with Stéphanie, Ali offers to have sex with her to help her adjust to her new body.
+Their friendship evolves to include casual sex, though Stéphanie prevents deeper intimacy by forbidding kissing during their encounters.

-Ali, Stéphanie, and some friends visit the same night club where Ali used to work.
-Ali goes to the dance floor and flirts with a girl as Stéphanie watches curiously.
-Ali goes away with the girl, leaving a surprised and dejected Stéphanie with other friends.
-A man at the bar tries to kiss her but she backs away from him, revealing her prosthetic legs.
-Looking down at her aluminum legs in her skirt, the man apologizes to her and Stéphanie flies into a rage, throwing a glass and attacking the man.
-She has to be escorted out of the club.